sourcegraph/handbook/content/departments/engineering/dev/tools/grpc_faq.md

 	if err != nil {
 		// ouch!
-		// lets print the gRPC error message
+		// Let's print the gRPC error message which should be:
-		// which is "Length of `Name` cannot be more than 10 characters"
+		// "Length of `Name` cannot be more than 10 characters"
+		// The error returned directly from a gRPC client is always
+		// guaranteed to be a status error, so we can assume this
+		// will always succeed
 		errStatus, _ := status.FromError(err)
 		fmt.Println(errStatus.Message())

-		// lets print the error code which is `INVALID_ARGUMENT` fmt.Println(errStatus.Code())
+		// Let's print the error code which is `INVALID_ARGUMENT` fmt.Println(errStatus.Code())

 		// Want its int version for some reason?
-		// you shouldn't actullay do this, but if you need for debugging,
+		// You shouldn't actually do this, but if you need for debugging,
 		// you can do `int(status_code)` which will give you `3`
 		//
 		// Want to take specific action based on specific error?